stormpath/stormpath-framework-spec/social.md

 * Render a login button on the login page (see [Login][]).

-* Create a callback handler for the provider's page-pased redirect flow (see next section)
+* Create a callback handler for the provider's page-based redirect flow (see next section)